galasa-dev/galasa.dev/src/markdown-pages/docs/running-simbank-tests/simbank-IVT.md

 1. Ensure that Eclipse is running, your example projects are open and that you have launched SimBank as described in <a href="/docs/getting-started/simbank" target="_blank">Exploring SimBank</a>.
 1. Choose _Run > Run Configurations_ and look for and select _Galasa - Java_ in the left pane (not Galasa SimBank).
 1. Right-click _Galasa_, choose _New Configuration_ and give it a name.
-1. In the dialog, choose _Browse_ to locate your project - `dev.galasa.simbank.tests`, then press _Search_ to locate your test class, _SimBankIVT_.
+1. In the dialog, choose _Browse_ to locate your project - `dev.galasa.simbank.tests`, then press _OK_.
+Then press _Search_ to locate your test class, `SimBankIVT` and press _OK_.
 1. Press _Apply_ then _Run_.
-1. The _SimBankIVT_ tests run, and the Eclipse console displays their progress through to completion - you will see a console message like: <br/>
+1. The `SimBankIVT` test class runs, and the Eclipse console displays their progress through to completion - you will see a console message like: <br/>
    `INFO dev.galasa.boot.Launcher.launch - Boot complete`
    <br/>
    when the tests have finished.
 You will also see a _live terminal_ window in which the interactions with the 3270 terminal are captured - you can use the attached controls to step back and forth along the sequence of screens.